-A blepharoplasty, or eyelid surgery with Dr. Shridharani in New York City, is a cosmetic surgery procedure for the upper and/or lower eyelids that is performed to improve the appearance of “tired eyes” and rejuvenate the appearance of the eyelids.
-Surgery can be performed on the upper lids, lower lids or both.
+A blepharoplasty, or eyelid surgery, with Dr. Shridharani in New York City, is a cosmetic surgery procedure for the upper and/or lower eyelids.
+The procedure improves the appearance of “tired eyes” and rejuvenates the appearance of the eyelids.
+Surgery can be on the upper lids, lower lids or both.
 If you want to improve your appearance or are experiencing functional problems, eyelid surgery can rejuvenate the area surrounding your eyes.

 Eyelid surgery with Dr. Shridharani in Manhattan can improve loose or sagging skin that creates folds or disturbs the natural contour of the upper eyelid, sometimes impairing vision.
 Eyelid surgery can improve excess fatty deposits that appear as puffiness, bags under the eyes, droopy lower eyelids, and excess skin and fine wrinkles of the lower eyelid.

-An upper eyelid blepharoplasty is a surgical procedure performed to remove extra skin and fat on the upper eyelids.
+An upper blepharoplasty is a surgical procedure that removes extra skin and fat on the upper eyelids.
 This gives the appearance of a more awake and alert appearance without making you look surprised.
 The goal is make you look more youthful and not have a heavy eyelid.

-A lower eyelid blepharoplasty is a surgical procedure performed to remove extra fat and skin on the lower eyelids to lessen the appearance of “sad eyes” and fatigue.
+A lower blepharoplasty is a surgical procedure that removes extra fat and skin on the lower eyelids to lessen the appearance of “sad eyes” and fatigue.
 This gives the appearance of a nicer transition from the lower eyelid to the cheek without a bulging appearance.

 Q: Can you take fat out of my upper eyelid?